Colloquy of Poissy: Proceedings

 Charles, Cardinal of Lorraine replied in the second session (16 September).
 On the motion, however, of Ippolito d'Este, the legate, exception was taken to the further conduct of the negotiations in full conclave; and a committee of twenty-four representatives, twelve from each party, was appointed ostensibly to facilitate a satisfactory decision.
 On the Catholic side there existed little wish for conciliation.

 The Jesuit Laynez then claimed that the divinely appointed judge of the religious controversies was the Pope, not the Court of France.
 The acrimony with which he opposed the Protestants at least clarified the situation.

-Catharine appointed a smaller committee of five Calvinists and five Roman Catholics.
+Catherine appointed a smaller committee of five Calvinists and five Roman Catholics.
 Representing the Calvinists were Beza, Vermigli, Gallars, Marlorat and Delespine.
 Representing the Catholics were the Protestant Bishop of Valence and Archbishop of Sens alongside the Abbot of Salignac, Boutellier, and Claude D'Espence.
 Their task was to devise a formula on which the two churches might unite with regard to the question of the Eucharist.
 The Cardinal of Lorraine had asked whether the Calvinists were prepared to sign the Confession of Augsburg, a matter of dissension between them and the Lutheran Protestants.
 The committee drafted a vague formula which could be interpreted in a Catholic or a Calvinistic sense, and was consequently condemned by both parties.
 The assemblage of prelates refused assent, and the Calvinists would not commit themselves to the Lutheran Confession.